lkiesow/leihs-wiki/leihs-Developer-Guide.md

 **NOTE:** This guide is not yet complete, but we're working on it and adding sections whenever we encounter something that might interest other developers.
 If you happen to run into a problem or discover an undocumented workflow during development, please document it here.

+# Vagrant virtual machine

+The easiest way to work on the leihs source is by using the Vagrant virtual machine we include with the source code.
+To use Vagrant, you will have to install Vagrant and a supported virtual machine provider (e.g. VirtualBox) on your desktop.
+Get Vagrant from: http://www.vagrantup.com.

+Once you have it, clone the leihs source code from GitHub and change into that directory, on the next branch:

+    $ cd leihs
+    $ git checkout next
+    $ vagrant up

+This will download a virtual machine, which can take quite a long time.
+Once it's done, the virtual machine should come up in your virtual machine provider.
+To enter it:

+    $ vagrant ssh

+You will be in a shell inside your Vagrant virtual machine.
+Here, you must precompile the leihs assets in order for production mode to work:

+    vagrant@vagrant-debian-wheezy:~$ cd /vagrant
+    vagrant@vagrant-debian-wheezy:~$ RAILS_ENV=production bundle exec rake assets:precompile

+This can take 10 - 30 minutes!
+Afterwards, if you want to use the virtual hosts that we ship inside Vagrant, you have to set up a hosts entry *on your host machine*:

+    192.168.10.10    dev.leihs.vagrant
+    192.168.10.10    leihs.vagrant

+The application is configured to listen to the virtual host leihs.vagrant to run in production mode and dev.leihs.vagrant to run in development mode.
+When you make changes to the application, you will want to be working in development mode.
+The production mode instance is only there for reference and for e.g. doing some superficial benchmarking, as production mode uses caching and is faster than development mode.

 # Tests